-- L = Lead Assuming the responsibility in advancing an RMS - F = Facilitate Organizing and assisting in advancing an RMS, but not directly responsible - S = Support Providing as-needed coordination, advocacy, and occasional assistance - County = County of El Dorado - CSD = Community Service District - CW3E = Center for Western Weather and Water Extremes, Scripps Institution of Oceanography - DWR = Department of Water Resources - EDWA = El Dorado Water Agency EID = El Dorado Irrigation District - GDPUD = Georgetown Divide Public Utility District STPUD = South Tahoe Public Utility District - PCWA = Placer County Water Agency - RCD = Resource Conservation District - SAFCA = Sacramento Area Flood Control Agency - SMUD = Sacramento Municipal Utility District - TCPUD = Tahoe City Public Utility District - TRPA = Tahoe Regional Planning Agency USACE = U.S. Army Corps of Engineers

-The American River Watershed Forecast-Informed Reservoir Operation Program (Watershed FIRO) combines two climate adaptation elements in the 2022 ARBS: (1) built infrastructure modifications with more flexible multi-benefit operations enhanced by improvement of forecast skills for Reclamation's operation of Folsom Reservoir and flood protection for the Sacramento region, and (2) the upper American River watershed management for facilitating nature-based solutions to reduce localized flooding, improve long-term effectiveness of built infrastructure improvements and enhance ecosystem goods and services (e.g., water supply, recreation).
+F = Facilitate - Organizing and assisting in advancing an RMS, but not directly responsible

+S = Support - Providing as-needed coordination, advocacy, and occasional assistance County = County of El Dorado

+CSD = Community Service District

+CW3E = Center for Western Weather and Water Extremes, Scripps Institution of Oceanography

+DWR = Department of Water Resources

+PCWA = Placer County Water Agency RCD = Resource Conservation District

+SAFCA = Sacramento Area Flood Control Agency

+SMUD = Sacramento Municipal Utility District

+TRPA = Tahoe Regional Planning Agency

+USACE = U.S. Army Corps of Engineers

-The Watershed FIRO Program will work in concert with another ARBS water management element customized for the upper watershed - Alder Creek Storage and Conservation Project.
-The ARBS was developed by Reclamation and regional partners with a major contribution from the Agency to address upstream needs for balancing projected water supply-demand imbalance with a firm recognition of unique conditions of upstream watershed.
+USBR = U.S. Department of the Interior, Bureau of Reclamation The Watershed Forecast-Informed Reservoir Operation Program (Watershed FIRO) built on the recommendations of the American River Basin Study (ARBS) will work in concert with another ARBS element in the upper watershed - the Alder Creek Storage and Conservation Project Portfolio.
+The 2022 ARBS was developed by Reclamation, the Agency, and other regional partners to assess projected water supply-demand imbalance under climate change and develop adaptation portfolios to address the identified imbalance.
+The ARBS recognizes the unique water supply vulnerability in the foothills can be addressed only by a customized adaptation portfolio in the upstream watershed.
+The benefits of upstream actions, however, can extend further downstream of Folsom Reservoir.